freeCodeCamp/freeCodeCamp/client/src/pages/learn/front-end-development/lab-blog-post-card/index.md

 ---
 title: Introduction to the Design a Blog Post Card
-block: lab-blog-post-card
+block: lab-design-a-blog-post-card
 superBlock: full-stack-developer
 ---

 ## Introduction to the Design a Blog Post Card

-This is a test for the new project-based curriculum.
+In this lab, you'll design a blog post card using HTML and CSS